okx/okexchain-docs/building-modules/ibc-module/okbc-ibc-cli-guide.md

 ## Preconditions

-&nbsp;&nbsp;&nbsp;&nbsp;IBC is a cross-chain operation, which means that if you want to test locally, you need to have cli binaries of other chains (such as gaia) and a relayer.
+IBC is a cross-chain operation, which means that if you want to test locally, you need to have cli binaries of other chains (such as gaia) and a relayer.

 - [Example of relayer in Go version](https://github.com/cosmos/relayer)
 - [OKBC binary](https://github.com/okx/okbchain/releases/tag/v1.6.4) (suggest using the newest version, size of version needs to be bigger than v1.6.1)